 In 1991, the Commission partnered with other community organizations to form Columbus Gateways.
-John Flournoy, Chairperson of the Gateways Foundation, Inc. serves as an Ex-Officio Commissioner creating a stronger working relationship.
-All accounting records and much of the program's development activities are managed by Keep Columbus Beautiful.
-In 1999 the Gateways Foundation Inc., received 501 (c)(3) designation and became the fund raising organization for the Keep Columbus Beautiful Commission.
-The Commission also promotes and coordinates the Adopt-A-Highway Litter Prevention Program in Muscogee County.
-The Commission works with CCSC, and the Citizens Against Drugs (CAD) groups through the Columbus Police Department to promote litter prevention programs in neighborhoods.
-In 1997 the Commission assumed a key leadership position with the Mayor and City Manager in planning and implementing the Community Improvement Program.
-The Commission also supports the city’s urban forestry programs by assisting in the coordination of the required annual Arbor Day Celebration which enables Columbus to maintain its “Tree City USA” designation.
-Columbus was the first city in the State of Georgia to earn this designation.
-The Commission was heavily involved in the America Heritage River Initiative, proposed River Alliance organization, the Empowerment Zone, and the Comprehensive plan for Columbus and Uptown Columbus.
+John Flournoy, Chairperson of the Gateways Foundation, Inc. serves as an Ex-Officio Board Commissioner, which creates a stronger working relationship between the two entities.
+In 1997, the Commission assumed a key leadership role, working with the Mayor and the City Manager in planning and implementing the Community Improvement Program.
+The Commission also supports the city’s Urban Forestry and Beautification Division by assisting in the coordination of the required annual Arbor Day Celebration which enables Columbus to maintain its “Tree City USA” designation.
+It is important to note that Columbus was the first city in the State of Georgia to earn this designation.
+The Commission was also heavily involved in the successful implementation of America Heritage River Initiative, the proposed River Alliance organization, the Empowerment Zone, and the Comprehensive plan for Columbus and Uptown Columbus.

-In 1999, the Commission successfully petitioned Council to increase the fine for littering from $500 to $1,000 dollars.
-The Commission joined Trees Columbus, Inc. in 2002 to strengthen the Columbus Tree Ordinance, and in the same year, help the City to establish an Environmental Court.
-In 2006 the Commission coordinated the first City-wide Household Hazardous Waste and Electronic Recycling project.
-In 2007 the Commission spearheaded the I-185 Scenic Byway, whereby the Georgia Department of Transportation (GDOT) designated 39 miles of I-185 as a Scenic Byway.
-Also, in 2007 the Commission enrolled in the State of Georgia “Clean Community Challenge”, kicked off the statewide "Litter.
+In 1999, the Commission successfully petitioned Council to increase the fines for littering from $500 to $1,000 dollars.
+The Commission joined Trees Columbus, Inc. in 2002 to strengthen the Columbus Tree Ordinance, and in the same year, collaborated with the City to establish an Environmental Court.
+In 2006, the Commission coordinated the first city-wide Household Hazardous Waste and Electronic Recycling project.
+In 2007, the Commission spearheaded the I-185 Scenic Byway, whereby the GDOT designated thirty-nine miles of I-185 as a Scenic Byway.
+Also in 2007, the Commission enrolled in the State of Georgia “Clean Community Challenge”, kicked off the Statewide “Litter.
 It costs you.”
-Campaign, and started the Earthnotes CCG-TV broadcast.
-In 2009 the Keep Columbus GA Commission, Inc was established as a Non-Profit Organization
+Campaign, and the “I don’t recycle, you gotta be kidding” project.
+In 2009, with the support of the City Manager, the Commission started broadcasting the KCBC Earthnotes CCG-TV show.

 December 2014, Keep Columbus Beautiful relocated to the new Columbus Recycling and Sustainability Center at 8001 Pine Grove Way, Columbus, Georgia 31907.
 The phone number changed to (706) 225-4008.